 Just a decade ago, the job of a pharma sales rep was much desired among pharma professionals.
 DTC advertising did most of the heavy work, and sales reps only needed to finish the job.
-Physicians loved to see sales reps popping by and welcomed them in their offices.
+Physicians loved to see sales reps popping by and welcoming them into their offices.

 Physicians decline access to pharma sales reps

-Besides the negative attitude towards pharma sales reps, there are additional problems for access to HCPs.
+Besides the negative attitude toward pharma sales reps, there are additional problems with access to HCPs.
 With more patients to see every day and more administrative work to do, physicians just don’t have time for sales reps, and data shows it.

 In fact, things have gotten so bad that some people simply cannot stand another sales rep visit.
 As research shows, almost 50% of HCPs could easily imagine a world without sales reps.
 Ouch.